By: T. Franklin Murphy | November 29, 2021

-Personal constructs is the individual way we gather information from experience, evaluate it, and develop an interpretation of meaning.
-The ultimate outcome of personal construct is subjective experience.
+Personal constructs is the individual way we gather information from experience, evaluate it, and develop an interpretation of the information, giving incoming data a meaning.
+Personal constructs gives experience a subjective meaning.

 Because we all use personal constructs with an experience, we can experience the same event or sequence of events but have a completely different subjective experience, influencing emotions, memories and future evaluations of experience.